isomerpages/moe-psgrepository/index.md

   from and learn for one another.
 image: /images/Logo_Ministry_of_Education_Singapore.png
 permalink: /
-notification: ""
+notification: Welcome to our Parent Support Group (PSG) community!
+We grow stronger as we learn with and from one another, to support our children's educational journey.
 sections:
   - hero:
       title: Parent Support Group Repository
-      subtitle: Welcome to our Parent Support Group (PSG) community!
-We grow stronger as we learn with and from one another, to support our children's educational journey.
       background: /images/Slide3.png
       variant: center
       backgroundColor: gray